 Public Safety Campus

 The 42-acre campus with about 100,000 square feet of training facilities is being developed along east 60th Street at Sycamore Avenue.
-In September of 2020, the City Council voted unanimously for approval of bonding $50 million for development, design, and construction of the campus.
-We are now in the design phase of the project, with completion targeted in the fall of 2023.
+In September 2020, the City Council voted unanimously for approval of bonding $50 million for development, design, and construction of the campus.
+We are now in the construction phase of the project, with completion targeted in the fall of 2023.

 Flythrough of Public Safety Campus